gryphon2411/Checkstand/ROADMAP.md

 ## 📞 **Next Actions**

+### 🎬 **IMMEDIATE PRIORITY**: Video Demo Creation

+Your app is **production-ready** with:
+- ✅ Professional Material Design UI
+- ✅ Robust background processing
+- ✅ Clean, intuitive user experience
+- ✅ Comprehensive documentation

+**Focus 100% on video production** - this is the final piece needed to showcase your excellent work to the judges!

-1. **IMMEDIATE (Today)**: Start video equipment setup and testing
+1. **TODAY (July 26)**: Start video equipment setup and script review
 2. **THIS WEEK**: Complete entire video production pipeline
-3. **NEXT WEEK**: Polish and prepare final submission
+3. **NEXT WEEK**: Submit Kaggle writeup with all components

-**Remember**: Your app works, your documentation is excellent, and your concept is strong.
-The video demo is the final piece to showcase your achievement to the judges! 🏆
+**Remember**: Your technical work is complete and polished.
+The video is just documenting what you've already built! 🏆

 ---